 What does “live and travel like local people” means?

 Well, the first place you should stay in private houses (casas particulares) instead of the expensive first-class hotels.
-Depending on the city and province, a regular single-room at a casa particular may cost from 10 to 30 CUC a day, probably including a breakfast without the meats.
-For a 50% more you would be lunching there too, avoiding paladares (private restaurants), even if they are offering a wide variety of pricing options.
+Depending on the city and province, a regular single-room at a casa particular may cost from 10 to 30 CUC a day, probably including breakfast without the meats.
+For 50% more you would be lunching there too, avoiding paladares (private restaurants), even if they are offering a wide variety of pricing options.

 While backpacking Cuba you can also make use of cuentapropista cafeterias.
 You can take there a ham-pizza for 15 Cuban pesos (0.60 CUC), a fruity milk-shake for 5 Cuban pesos (0.20 CUC) and a cup of coffee for 1 or 2 Cuban pesos.
 Unfortunately, cheap coffees are mixed-up with roasted-peas to make it low-cost….
 So better take it at hotels or hard-currency snack bars, where coffee would be genuine.

-Public transportation, tough scarce and usually deep-drawn at the rush hours, is incredible cheap: you can travel through the city for 0.40 Cuban pesos.
+Public transportation, tough scarce and usually deep-drawn at the rush hours, is incredibly cheap: you can travel through the city for 0.40 Cuban pesos.
 You can also get a good ride (up to 10 miles) for 10 to 20 Cuban pesos on the old-fashioned private cars or almendrones .
 Antiquated Soviet, American trucks cover longer intervals, even inter-provincial ones.
 Please, be very careful with these low-cost wagons since they are usually involved in highway accidents, especially at night.
 You can find some private cars, including best-preserved almendrones, to go on longer distances too.
 A transfer from Havana to Varadero using the latter would be around 100 CUC per person.

 Another alternative in Via Azul, state-owned carrier Company deploying modern buses throughout the country.
 Some rates: a trip from Havana to Baracoa (the easternmost town of the Island, a beauty by the way), sells for 66 CUC a seat, about 73 USD.
 Everyday, a lot of tourists board these buses, ready for backpacking Cuba.

 An even more high-priced way for long traveling is Cubana de Aviación, yet reservations must be done long before departure.
-By the way at this point you are no longer living and traveling like local people anymore…. neither saving much money.
+By the way, at this point, you are no longer living and traveling like local people anymore…. neither saving much money.